-What is the IC50 value (in nM) of moexipril for the inhibition of the human Angiotensin-converting enzyme?
+What is the IC50 value (in nM) of moexipril for the inhibition of the human Angiotensin-converting enzyme? (there are several target organisms given).

 What is this concentration in mol/litre?

 For comparison: Captopril has an IC50 value of 23 nM.
 Which of both ligands binds stronger to ACE?